Ceylon Grain Elevators: History

 Ceylon Grain Elevators were incorporated in 1982 by an agreement between the Government of Sri Lanka and Prima Limited of Singapore.
 In 1984, the company was listed on the Colombo Stock Exchange.
 The company became the largest company by market capitalisation on 17 February 1993.
-Breder Farm Project in Kosgama commenced operations of day-old chicks in 1987 and The Three Acre Farms was acquired in 1992.
+Breeder Farm Project in Kosgama commenced operations of day-old chicks in 1987 and The Three Acre Farms was acquired in 1992.
 Farms in Bulathsinhala and Halwathura were acquired by the company in 1996.
 In 2006, the company invested in Prima Management Services, an associated company of Ceylon Grain Elevators, which provides ITC solutions.
 In 2017, the company acquired a poultry processing plant for LKR272 million.
 The transaction was carried out with a related-party, Ceylon Agro-Industries, of Ceylon Grain Elevators.

 During the late 1990s, three companies dominated animal feed manufacturing in Sri Lanka.
 Those were Ceylon Grain Elevators, Gold Coin Feed Mills, and Bairaha-Cargill joint operation.
 Ceylon Grain Elevators were the market leader in feed and chick production.
 Even though the company controlled 80% of the market share in 1993, with the entrance of Gold Coin and Cargill, it has dropped to 65%.
 Ceylon Federation of Labour raised concerns over the Employees' Provident Fund investing in the company after the Employees' Provident Fund incurred a LKR12 billion loss.
 Senak Weerasooria was appointed as the chairman of Ceylon Grain Elevators and Three Acre Farms in 2015.